The Importance of the Resurrection

 Jesus' Followers Were Initially Very Skeptical

 A reading of all four Gospels makes it clear that Jesus' followers were neither gullible fools who would believe any story that came along nor were they zealots bent on propagating a resurrection myth.
+(In any case In any case Who In Their Right Mind Would Invent The God of The Bible?)
 They were convinced that His body had been spirited away by the authorities, and frankly disbelieving when told that Jesus had actually risen from the grave.
-It was only personal contact with an angel, or Jesus Himself, that convinced them that He was alive.
+It was only personal contact with an angel or Jesus Himself that convinced them that He was alive.

 When the women found the stone rolled away and the tomb empty, they were initially confused (Luke 24:1-4).
 In fact, Mary Magdalene was convinced that someone had stolen Jesus' body, which is what she told the disciples (John 20:13-15).